Juneau Afternoon - 12-20-17

 Wednesday at 3, on A Juneau Afternoon, Sheli Delaney hosts.

-GiGi Monroe will be here to highlight this weekend’s Jingle Balls event;
+Don Haberger will be here with details about the Re-Entry Coalition Holiday Party.

-And Don Haberger will talk about the Re-Entry Coalation’s Holiday Open House;
+GiGi Monroe will be here to highlight this weekend’s Jingle Ball event;

 And we’ll get an update on Eaglecrest activities.